bjornua/coldstorage/README.md

 # coldstorage
-A immutable dispatcher inspired by flux
+An immutable dispatcher inspired by flux